bakpakin/Fennel/reference.md

   (table.concat c ",")) ; => "3,4,5,6"
 ```

-### `let-open` bind and auto-close file handles
+### `with-open` bind and auto-close file handles

 *(Since ???
 TODO: add version before release)*

 While Lua will automatically close an open file handle when it's garbage collected,
-GC may not run right away; `let-open` ensures handles are closed immediately, error
+GC may not run right away; `with-open` ensures handles are closed immediately, error
 or no, without boilerplate.

+The usage is similar to `let`, except:
+- destructuring is disallowed (symbols only on the left-hand side)
-The usage is the same as `let`, only every binding should be a file handle or other value
+- every binding should be a file handle or other value with a `:close` method.

-with a `:close` method.
-After executing the body, or upon encountering an error, `let-open`
+After executing the body, or upon encountering an error, `with-open`
 will invoke `(value:close)` on every bound variable before returning the results.

 The body is implicitly wrapped in a function and run with `xpcall` so that all bound